AsadpourMohammad/Verilog-Projects/README.md

     gtkwave module_name.vcd
 ```

-Put the module and its test bench in the same directory and run the Makefile with the module name to see the results.
+Put the module that you want to test and its test bench in the same directory and run the Makefile with the module name to see the results.

 ## Modules